 We retain the title to and protect the suite of models and software used to develop scoring models as a trade secret.
 We also restrict access to our source code and limit access to and distribution of our software, documentation and other proprietary information.
-We have generally relied upon the laws protecting trade secrets and upon contractual nondisclosure safeguards and restrictions on transferability to protect our software and proprietary interests in our product and service methodology and know-how.
-Our confidentiality procedures include invention assignment and proprietary information agreements with our employees and independent contractors, and nondisclosure agreements with our distributors, strategic partners and customers.
+We have generally relied upon the laws protecting trade secrets and upon contractual nondisclosure safeguards and restrictions on transferability to protect our software and proprietary information agreements with our confidentiality procedures include invention assignment and proprietary information agreements with our employees and independent contractors, and nondisclosure agreements with our distributors, strategic partners and customers.
 We also claim copyright protection for certain proprietary software and documentation.